sofwerx/swx-devops/README.md

       import - Import a docker-machine instance into a dm

 ## Using trousseau

-First, ensure you are in a `shell.bash` session.
+> Ensure you are in a `shell.bash` or a `docker.sh` session.

 By default `trousseau` will use a `~/.trousseau` file in your home directory.
-Using a `shell.bash` session, the `.trousseau` file in this project will be used and updated as you change things.
+Using a `shell.bash` session, the `.trousseau` file in this project will be used and updated as things are changed.
-We want this so that we can contribute the changes back to the git repo for others to use.
+This is essential to contribute the changes back to the git repository for others to use.

-After your gpg/ PR is merged, you need to get someone else who is already a trusted trousseau recipient to add your public key to their keychain and then run `trousseau add-recipient` for your email address:
+After your gpg/ PR is merged, get someone else, who is already a trusted trousseau recipient, to add your public key to their keychain and run `trousseau add-recipient` for your email address:

     trousseau add-recipient ian@sofwerx.org